yuansfer/yuansfer-mobile-sdk-ios/README.md

   pod 'Pockyt/Venmo'
   pod 'Pockyt/ThreeDSecure'
   pod 'Pockyt/DataCollect'
+  pod 'Pockyt/CashApp'
 ```

 ## Configuration

 ### Alipay
 - In Xcode, select your project's settings, choose the "TARGETS" tab, and then select the "info" tab.
-Under the "URL Types" section, add a "URL Scheme" with the application identifier, such as "pockyt2alipay".
+Under the "URL Types" section, add the Identifier as "alipay".
+Please note that "alipay" is a fixed term and cannot be changed, as it will affect the integration of Alipay.
+Add a "URL Scheme" with the application identifier, such as "pockyt2alipay".
 It is recommended to have a distinctive identifier that does not overlap with other merchant apps.
 Otherwise, it may result in the inability to correctly redirect back to the merchant's app from Alipay.
 <div align=center>
 <img src="config01.png" />
 </div>